Overview

 wait for the pipeline to complete by watching the execution directory, and then

-return the Execution
+return the Execution object as normal.

 Polling